rajputshubha/Customer_Segmentation/README.md

 * The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 * Using K-Means algorithm with the K value determined by silhouette score.
 * Using PCA for dimension reduction and better visualization.
+* final model is saved for classify customers.